-The Low Sensory Room (LSR) by Poland Convention Bureau is a new solution being introduced at events supported by the Polish Tourism Organisation’s CVB, designed for meetings of 300 participants and above.
+The Low Sensory Show Room (LSSR) by Poland Convention Bureau is a new solution being introduced at events supported by the Polish Tourism Organisation’s CVB, designed for meetings of 300 participants and above.
 Developed in partnership with the Mamy Podobnie Foundation, it is a mobile, modular low-sensory set-up, created in line with recognised good practice in neuroinclusion and accessibility, to support a more inclusive participant experience.

-What is the Low Sensory Room
+What is the Low Sensory Show Room

-Its core principle is clear: the LSR is not a “VIP zone”, but practical participant support, enabling short periods of rest and nervous system self-regulation.
+Its core principle is clear: the LSSR is not a “VIP zone”, but practical participant support, enabling short periods of rest and nervous system self-regulation.
 It is an inclusive space, open to all attendees at PolandCVB-supported events who, at a given moment, need calm, fewer sensory stimuli, or a chance to regain comfort.

-By introducing the LSR, we strengthen the quality of the participant experience and, in doing so, deliver on the statutory objectives of the Polish Tourism Organisation.
+By introducing the LSSR, we strengthen the quality of the participant experience and, in doing so, deliver on the statutory objectives of the Polish Tourism Organisation.
 A focus on wellbeing translates into higher guest satisfaction, a more professional organiser profile, and a stronger reputation for Poland as a destination that understands today’s MICE market expectations and responds with tangible solutions.

-Low Sensory Room equipment
+Low Sensory Show Room equipment

 The zone includes carefully selected elements designed to support calm and sensory comfort.
 How should it be used?
 We have prepared a short guide.